PyDrummer/Salmon-Cookies/README.md

 Updated Paris and Lima.

 8-8: Completed all the logic for the Js code.
 Made some wicked cool styles for the css and called it a night.
+8-13: adding content to the index for Lab 08b